Annual performance review template

 Performance review template components

-In our sample performance review template, we’ve included the following sections.
-However, it’s important to note that no performance review form is going to match an organization’s needs perfectly.
-As such, it’s important to adapt templates to suit your own needs.
 We’ve worked in some places where you can add your own traits and skills to assess.
 In addition, each section here can be removed or added to easily.
-If you track employee goals elsewhere, then feel free to remove those sections from this template.
+You can remove those sections from this template if you track employee goals elsewhere.

 Employee information

-While this may seem obvious, it’s important to make sure all key identifying information is included in the performance review.
-For a small business, just the employee’s name might be adequate.
-However, in larger organizations, you may wish to add the employee’s ID, office location, and other information to help with organization and identification.
+However, in larger organizations, you may add the employee’s ID, office location, and other information to help with organization and identification.

-Likewise, include appropriate information on the reviewer.
-Sometimes an employee’s supervisor might change during their employment.
-When looking back at old performance review records, it’s helpful to know who performed the review.
-This data can also be useful when comparing performance reviews across the organization.
-For example, Human Resources may notice that a particular manager tends to review their staff more critically than another manager.
+This data can also be beneficial when comparing performance reviews across the organization.
+For example, Human Resources may notice that one manager tends to review their staff more critically than another.

 Core traits

 In this section, you’ll assess an employee’s most important traits and qualities.
-These include things like work quality, communication skills, decision-making, and more.
+These include work quality, communication skills, decision-making, and more.
 In addition to including some general recommendations for traits to assess, we also left space for you to add a few of your own.
-These may be done organizationally, across the department, or perhaps vary based on the skills needed for an individual position.

 We’ve chosen a rating scale of 1 to 5 for simplicity.
-However, you may opt for a different scale that removes numbers altogether, or use a more simplified ranking system like evaluating employees on a scale of 1 to 3.
+However, you may opt for a different scale that removes numbers altogether or use a more simplified ranking system, like evaluating employees on a scale of 1 to 3.

 Performance goal assessment

-Many employers like to set goals for employees throughout the year.
-These may include things like taking on new types of projects, taking a leadership role in a particular group, advancing certain skills, and more.
 Whether you’re assessing an employee mid-year or doing an annual evaluation, it’s important to check back on these goals.
 Is the employee making progress?
 Did they complete the goal?
-Did something change throughout the year and the original goal is no longer relevant?
+Did something change throughout the year, and is the original goal no longer relevant?

 New performance goals

-Here you can set new goals for the upcoming period, or make adjustments to existing goals as things change during the year.
+Here, you can set new goals for the upcoming period or adjust existing goals as things change during the year.
 Be sure to set measurable targets and benchmarks throughout the year that will monitor an employee’s growth and development.
-A goal shouldn’t be set in January and then not looked at again until December.
-Instead, it should be followed and reviewed over the course of the year.

 Overall employee rating

 Not everyone might feel comfortable boiling down an employee’s full year of work to a one-digit number.
-However, in large organizations, simple points of comparison are often needed for comparing employees.
-Thus, it may be necessary to do so.
-Be sure to determine if your organization will only use whole numbers like 3 and 4, or if it’s ok to get an employee a 3.5.
+However, in large organizations, simple points of comparison are often needed to compare employees.

-While you may decide to simply add up and average all an employee’s ratings from the traits assessment to come up with a number, don’t forget to factor in their movement on their goals.
-Additionally, if new projects came up during the year and the employee stepped up, be sure to include that as well and provide comments.
-For example, if you originally planned to give an employee a 3, but they took on a new project mid-year and did a stellar job but it was outside the scope of their original goals, you might consider giving them a 4 instead.
+For example, if you originally planned to give an employee a 3, but they took on a new project mid-year and did a stellar job.
+Still, it was outside the scope of their original goals, so you might consider giving them a 4 instead.
 Just be sure to include your reasoning in the comments section.

 Employee comments

 Performance reviews are not always pleasant experiences for all parties involved.
 After all, employees who need improvement may be upset about the results and disagree with the reviewer.
-As such, it can be a good idea to leave space for an employee to provide feedback on the review.
-It’s important not to let this section become a 2-page rant about the employee’s dissatisfaction with the company.
-It should be kept simple and direct, focusing just on the points being assessed in the review.
+As such, leaving space for an employee to provide feedback on the review can be a good idea.

 Acknowledgments